raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/1. Inversion of Control/README.md

    - **Reusability**: Promotes reuse of components.

 5. **Definition of bean**
-   - In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
+   - In Spring, the objects that are managed by the Spring IoC container are called beans.
    - A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.

 ### Types of IoC Configuration